born-2learn/born-2learn.github.io/_posts/2020-11-11-transmons-demystified.md

   - Quantum Computing
 ---

-### This blog post is currently in progress and will be live by 11th of November, 2020.
+This blog post is currently in progress and will be live by 4th of December, 2020.
 Thanks for coming by.